-1. DIRECTORS (CONTINUED)

-of the vantil nand 2013 Nonuntil n and 2013 : Non-

-2013 Non-

-Non-

--

-311016

-comes

-air of

-019.

-ber of

-ute of

-of the 2024.

-legal

-iegai

-octor

-ion of

-uus in

-ws in ert in

-J. C 111

-Board

-bH in

-1. DIRECTORS (CONTINUED)

-Name, Qualifications & Independence Status Experience, Special Responsibilities & Other Directorships Dr Haig Edwin Asenbauer (Continued) Current Board Member of: Novo Swiss AG, Switzerland, Ace Swiss AG, Switzerland, Gryphon Investment AG, Switzerland, supervisory Board of iSi Automotive Holding GmbH, Austria, Privatstiftung Lauda, Austria, Attila Dogudan Privatstiftung, Austria, FIPO Privatstiftung, Austria, Pochtler Privatstiftung, Austria, AUTKAP Privatstiftung, Austria, MeSoFa Privatstiftung, Austria; and THY DO&CO İkram Hizmetleri Anonim Şirketi, Turkey.
+Name, Qualifications & Independence Status Experience, Special Responsibilities & Other Directorships CURRENT Ms Heather Alice Scheibenstock FAICD, FGIA Independent Non-Executive Director Heather has extensive leadership experience within the gaming and hospitality industries specialising in strategic planning and offshore growth spanning over 35 years.
+Currently Deputy Chair and Chair of the Quality and Outcomes Committee of Ability Options since 2017.
+Previously Non-Executive Director SenSen Networks Ltd and Chair of Audit and Risk Committee at SenSen Networks Ltd 2018-2022.
+Former Non-Executive Director of the Company from 2016 until 2019.
+Graduate of Australian Institute of Company Directors and member of Women on Boards.
+Fellow of Governance Institute of Australia and Australian Institute of Company Directors.
+Non-Executive Director of the Company since 2022.
+Member of the Remuneration and Nomination Committee of the Company since December 2022 and Chairperson from 1 October 2024.
+Dr Haig Edwin Asenbauer Attorney at law, member of the Bar Association of Vienna, Austria Non-Executive Director - (not considered Independent due to role with Novomatic AG) Haig has had an extensive and lengthy career as a practicing legal attorney within Austria.
+Qualified legal practitioner from Vienna University School of Law (Doctor iuris (J.S.D.) and Master iuris (J.D.) and admission to Bar Association of Vienna.
+Graduate from New York University School of Law (Master of Laws in Corporation Law) and Danube University Krems, Austria (expert in European Law).
+Former Chief Investment Officer/Member of the Group Executive Board at DO&CO Aktiengesellschaft, Vienna.
+Partner of the Austrian Law firm square17 Rechtsanwaelte GmbH in Vienna, Austria.
+Deputy Chairman of supervisory Board of Novomatic AG.
+Current Board Member of: Novo Swiss AG, Switzerland, Ace Swiss AG, Switzerland, Gryphon Investment AG, Switzerland, supervisory Board of iSi Automotive Holding GmbH, Austria, Privatstiftung Lauda, Austria, Attila Dogudan Privatstiftung, Austria, FIPO Privatstiftung, Austria, Pochtler Privatstiftung, Austria, AUTKAP Privatstiftung, Austria, MeSoFa Privatstiftung, Austria; and THY DO&CO ikram Hizmetleri Anonim Şirketi, Turkey.
 Non-Executive Director of the Company since 2023.
+FORMER Mr Colin John Henson - Colin has had a lengthy career in senior corporate positions and as a director

-Former Mr Colin John Henson Dip-Law BAB; FCPA; FCG (CS, CGP) FAICD Independent Non- Executive Director Colin has had a lengthy career in senior corporate positions and as a director and Chairperson of private companies and publicly listed companies across a broad range of industries.
+Colin has had a lengthy career in senior corporate positions and as a director and Chairperson of private companies and publicly listed companies across a broad range of industries.
 Fellow of the Australian Institute of Company Directors, Fellow of CPA (Certified Practising Accountants) Australia and Fellow of the Governance Institute of Australia.
 Colin is also a non-practising member of the Law Society of NSW.

-Non-Executive Director of the Company from 2013 until 30 September 2024.
-Member of Audit & Risk Committee of the Company since 2017 and Chairperson from 2017 until 2019.
-Member of Audit & Risk Committee from 2019 until 30 September 2024.
-Chairperson of Remuneration and Nomination Committee of the Company from 2015 until 30 September 2024.
-Member of Regulatory and Compliance Committee of the Company from 2019 and Chairperson from 2021 until 30 September 2024.
+- Non-Executive Director of the Company from 2013 until 30 September 2024. - Member of Audit & Risk Committee of the Company since 2017 and Chairperson from 2017 until 2019.
+Member of Audit & Risk Committee from 2019 until 30 September 2024. - Chairperson of Remuneration and Nomination Committee of the Company from 2015 until 30 September 2024. - Member of Regulatory and Compliance Committee of the Company from 2019 and Chairperson from 2021 until 30 September 2024.